philipk8/splitsum/README.md

   - Multiple friend selection feature to update expense tracking across all friends involved.
   - Ability to select which friend paid for the expense item.
   - Users are able to enter information about the expense like the amount, description, and notes.

-### All expenses view
-- A summary page of all expenses related to the user.

 ## Planned features
 - Ability to settle expenses between friends, updating all related oweings thereafter.